-It is difficult to determine with any certainty the duration and completion costs of our currently ongoing, planned or future clinical trials of Twirla and any of our other current and future product candidates we may advance, or if, when or to what extent we will generate revenue from the commercialization and sale of our product candidates that obtain regulatory approval.
-We may never succeed in achieving regulatory approval for any of our product candidates.
-The duration, costs and timing of clinical trials and development of our product candidates will depend on a variety of factors, including the uncertainties of future clinical trials and preclinical studies, uncertainties in clinical trial enrollment rate and significant and changing government regulation.
+Although we currently expect to complete our SECURE Phase 3 clinical trial for Twirla in the fourth quarter of 2016, it is difficult to determine with any certainty the exact duration and completion costs of our currently planned or future clinical trials of Twirla and any of our other current and future product candidates we may advance, including AG200-SP.
+It is also difficult to determine if, when or to what extent we will generate revenue from the commercialization and sale of our product candidates that obtain regulatory approval.
+Our current business plan contemplates resubmission of our NDA in the first half of 2017 and assumes a six month review by the FDA.
+We may, however, never succeed in achieving regulatory approval for Twirla or any of our product candidates.
+The duration, costs and timing of clinical trials and development of our other product candidates in addition to Twirla will depend on a variety of factors, including the uncertainties of future clinical trials and preclinical studies, the slower than expected rate of enrollment we experienced for our SECURE Phase 3 clinical trial for Twirla and significant and changing government regulation.
 In addition, the probability of success for each product candidate will depend on numerous factors, including competition, manufacturing capability and commercial viability.
-A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
-For example, if the Food and Drug Administration, or FDA, or another regulatory authority were to require us to conduct clinical trials beyond those that we currently anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant delays in enrollment in any of our clinical trials, or experience issues with our manufacturing capabilities we could be required to expend significant additional financial resources and time with respect to the development of that product candidate.
-We will determine which programs to pursue and how much to fund each program in response to the scientific and clinical success of each product candidate, as well as an assessment of each product candidate's commercial potential.
+A change in the outcome of any of these variables with respect to the development of clinical development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
+For example, if the FDA, or another regulatory authority were to require us to conduct clinical trials beyond those that we currently anticipate will be required for the completion of clinical development of a product candidate.
+We will determine which programs to pursue and how much to fund each program in response to the scientific and clinical success of each product candidate.
+We will determine which programs to pursue and how much to fund e